martensonbj/redux-saga-workshop/README.md

 <!-- FOLLOW UP:
   - Where does the `sagas.js` library live?
-  - Dig more into "elm architecture"  -->
+  - Dig more into "elm architecture"
+  - talk about using `import { delay } from redux-saga`
+  - Dig into helper libraries for mocking out sagas in testing -->

 ## Setup